 The city became an important shipping and industrial center in the early 20th century.
 World War II strengthened the logging industry and sparked shipbuilding, aviation and other war-related activities.
 The Boeing Corporation fueled the city's economy in the postwar decades.
 Seattle hosted the 1962 World's Fair on what is now Seattle Center, home of the Space Needle.

 To get a bird's-eye view of the area, ride to the top of the Space Needle, the city's most famous landmark, which rises from Seattle Center.
 If the clouds cooperate, the view is great.
-Back at ground level, see three other attractions in the vicinity: the Experience Music Project, the Science Fiction and Fantasy Hall of Fame, and the Pacific Science Center, one of our favorite science museums in the country.
+Back at ground level, see three other attractions in the vicinity: the Museum of Pop Culture, the whimsical Chihuly Garden and Glass, and the Pacific Science Center, one of the best science museums in the country.

 Another standout is the downtown Seattle Art Museum (SAM to the locals), which has grown to be more than double its original size.
-The main building is about a mile/kilometer from Seattle Center—you can hoof it or catch a ride on one of the city buses along Second or Third avenues.
-The museum has a spectacular collection of African, Native American and European works, as well as changing exhibitions.
+The main building is about a mile/kilometer from Seattle Center—you can hoof it or catch a ride on one of the city buses along Third Avenue.

 Turning inland at Pier 52 you'll arrive at Pioneer Square, a restored historic district where honky-tonk taverns, brothels, opium dens and speakeasies once flourished.
 While there, be sure to take the Underground Tour along what were once old Seattle's main streets: Guides take you to a subterranean level of abandoned storefronts in the Pioneer Square area.

 Consider buying a CityPass.
-It offers significantly reduced admission fees to select attractions: The Space Needle, Seattle Aquarium, Argosy Cruises Seattle Harbor Tour, your choice of either the Experience Music Project or the Woodland Park Zoo and your choice of either the Pacific Science Center or the Museum of Flight.
+It offers significantly reduced admission fees to select attractions: The Space Needle, Seattle Aquarium, Argosy Cruises Harbor Tour, your choice of either the Museum of Pop Culture or the Woodland Park Zoo and your choice of either the Pacific Science Center or the Chihuly Garden and Glass.
 It's good for nine days from first use, and pass-holders are able to skip the line at most attractions.
-US$74 adults.
+US$99 adults.
 Purchase the pass at any of the participating sights or online at http://www.citypass.com.

 The heyday of grunge, Seattle's best-known musical export, has long gone, but the city's active music scene still supports a wide array of small concert venues.
-The Ballard area (northwest of downtown) and Capitol Hill are the top spots for catching soon-to-break musical acts, particularly at Ballard's iconic Tractor Tavern or Chop Suey on Capitol Hill.
-The renovated Crocodile in Belltown is another good bet.
-Larger productions take the stage at The Paramount, The Showbox or The Moore theaters downtown.
-The historic Neptune Theater, an intimate single-screen cinema in the University District, has been renovated as a multipurpose arts venue that hosts live music, comedy and independent film.
+The Ballard area (northwest of downtown) and Capitol Hill are the top spots for catching soon-to-break musical acts.

 Many music fans make the pilgrimage to Seattle to see the city's musical sites, especially those made famous by Nirvana and local hero Jimi Hendrix.
-Find them on the Seattle Music Map (http://www.seattle.gov/music/map).
+Find them on the Seattle Music Map (https://www.seattle.gov/filmandmusic/music/seattle-music-then-and-now/music-map-brochure).
 Highlights include Viretta Park, across the street from Kurt Cobain's last home, and Garfield High School, where Jimi Hendrix and Quincy Jones went to school.
-Don't miss the Experience Music Project, the odd-looking Frank Gehry-designed building under the Space Needle.

 Those looking for a relaxing place to enjoy a drink will be glad to know that Seattleites love to dawdle over designer beer almost as much as designer coffee: Microbrewery pubs are everywhere, offering an endless variety of tasty local ales and lagers.